 To do this job well, you have to love working with and helping people.
 You have to be willing to effectively communicate with people and work tirelessly on their behalf.
 As a result of your hard work, many addicts will be able to reclaim their lives and finally overcome their addictions.
 While it can be a tough job, it can be a rewarding one as well.

 The majority of drug and alcohol counselors have either a bachelors or masters degree.
 More often than not, it is required that a licensed counselor have a masters degree in either social work or psychology.

-Many states require that a counselor either be licensed or certified.
+Many states require that a drug & alcohol counselor either be licensed or certified.
 Federal and state agencies often require certification, while private treatment facilities may not.
 Certification typically involves completing an educational program followed by hundreds of hours of supervised work.
 As such, certification can take years to complete.
 Licensure is awarded by states to counselors who've completed advanced degrees.

 A drug & alcohol counselor works in a variety of settings.
 Institutionalized settings are very common.
 These include prisons, hospitals, halfway houses, and drug treatment centres.
 While private sector work is readily available, many drug & alcohol counselors work for the government through health departments and welfare agencies.